nevalang/website/content/docs/tutorial/02/index.md

 }
 ```

-Now make sure that you're in the `nevalang_test` directory and run `neva run`.
+Now make sure that you're in the `test` directory and run `neva run src`.
 Terminal should block until you type something.
 Type anything e.g. "how are you?".
 If everything is okay you should see this output:

 ```bash
 > how are you?